Bourne Valley Wildlife

 A refuge for Water Voles

 The Bourne Stream is a refuge for the Water Vole (Arvicola terrestris).
-This is a Biodiversity Action Plan priority species which means it is receiving priority action on a national level in order to reverse its rapid population decline over the last 10 years.
-The population crash has been brought about through habitat destruction and the spread of the American Mink throughout England.
+This is a Biodiversity Action Plan priority species which means it is receiving priority action on a national level in order to reverse its rapid population decline over recent years - brought about through habitat destruction and the spread of the American Mink throughout England.

 Water Voles are quite docile creatures who are out of their burrows both day and night, so if you sit by the river quietly you may hear a loud ‘plop’ as one dives into the water, or see one chomping its way through vegetation.